-Degree in Business/Commerce or another field relevant to the duties of the position.
+3-year Diploma or degree in Business Administration or Accounting, or another field of study relevant to the duties of the position.

 B) Specify and describe any special skills or type of training necessary to fulfil the requirements of the position (e.g., computer software, client service skills, conflict resolution, operating equipment).